 It’s no secret that ActiveCampaign is one of our favorite email marketing tools.
 We’ve had great experiences with their support, reports, and their automations are hard to beat.
 But which of their four different offers would we recommend?
 And does their product scale well if your subscriber count increases in the long term?
 Let’s break down the ActiveCampaign plans and prices below to find out.

-ActiveCampaign has four plans: Lite, Plus, Professional and Enterprise.
-The entry level starts at $9 per month (for up to 500 subscribers) and includes features like a template editor and marketing automation.
-Higher plans add a CRM and lead scoring, starting at $49 per month (Plus plan).
+ActiveCampaign has four plans: Lite (from $15/month), Plus (from $55/month), Professional (from $129/month) and Enterprise (from $229/month).
+The entry-level plan includes features like a template editor and marketing automation.
+Higher plans add a CRM and lead scoring.
 There is no setup fee.

 It’s worth noting that they do not offer a free plan.
 However, you can still give it a test drive for 14 days without paying anything.
 Once you commit to a paid plan, you can even take advantage of their free migrations offer.
 And as to which plan is the right one for you, have a look at our complete breakdown below.